OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 DynamicDataWriters and DataReaders are designed to work like any other DataWriter and DataReader except that their APIs are defined in terms of the DynamicData type instead of a type generated from IDL.
 Each DataWriter and DataReader has an associated Topic and that Topic has a data type (represented by a TypeSupport object).
 Behavior related to keys, QoS policies, discovery and built-in topics, DDS Security, and transport is not any different for a DynamicDataWriter or DataReader.
-One exception is that in the current implementation, Content-Subscription features (:ref:`content_subscription_profile--content-subscription-profile`) are not supported for DynamicDataWriters and DataReaders.
+One exception is that in the current implementation, :ref:`content_subscription_profile` is not supported for DynamicDataWriters and DataReaders.

 .. _xtypes--obtaining-dynamictype-and-registering-typesupport: